 R million 2023 2022

 Short-term insurance

 Premium written 27 539 22 717

 Policyholder fees written 20 17

 27 559 22 734

 Long-term insurance

 Premium received 930 787

 Policyholder fees received 10 11

 940 798

-GROSS INSURANCE PREMIUM WRITTEN 28 499 23 532
+28 499 23 532

-6. Non-insurance related fee income
+6. Non-insurance related income

 R million 2023 2022

 Government grant received 69 59

 Commission income 74 34

-Fees received from investment advice and investment administration services 15 4
+Fees received from investment advice and administration services 15 4

 Fees received from contact centre services 353 320

 Software subscription fees - 38

-Other income 13 16

-TOTAL NON-INSURANCE RELATED FEE INCOME 524 471
+511 455

-The Group qualifies for a job-creation incentive associated with call centre activities of Youi offshored to South Africa.
-The incentive is accounted for based on the actual incentive qualified for during the year under review.
+The Group qualifies for a job-creation incentive associated with call centre activities of Youi and Hastings offshored to South Africa.
+The incentive is accounted for based on the actual incentive qualified for during the financial year under review.
 In order to satisfy the requirements of the grant a minimum number of jobs must be created and maintained for previously unemployed individuals.